jaredfaris/ootrain/tools/04_fnh.md

-!SLIDE bullets smaller
+!SLIDE smbullets small
 # FluentNHibernate
-* Replaces xml configuration
+* We can replace xml configuration with fluent code.
-* Code is easier to read
+* Code is easier to read and we get some compile time checking and intellisense.

 !SLIDE code smaller